-Constant Stream of Social Proof: This automated SaaS is customizable – allowing you to customize the messaging to provide direct links to Facebook, Yelp, Amazon, Google, and more.
+- Constant Stream of Social Proof - Customize the messaging to provide direct links to Facebook, Yelp, Amazon, Google, and more.
 This makes it easier for the customer, further extending your relationship with them.

-Display Reviews on Your Website: The social proof widget can be customized to display reviews from specific websites, overall star ratings, and more.
-Plus, it's customizable to match your brand.
+- Display Reviews on Your Website - The social proof widget can be customized to display reviews from specific websites, overall star ratings, and more.
+Plus, it's customizable to match your brand appearance.

 Key Takeaways on Social Proofing